zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to add ingredient.
+1. Home Chef chooses to add an ingredient.
-2. Home chef enters details in required format.
+2. Home Chef enters details in required format.
-3. BTBB displays new ingredient.
+3. BTBB displays the new ingredient.

     Use case ends.